 MICHIGAN PROTECTION & ADVOCACY SERVICE, INC. Livonia, MI

 Staff Attorney: Represented and zealously advocated for the civil and constitutional rights of people with disabilities, specifically children.
-Advanced the rights to educational and mental health treatment of children through litigation, trainings, negotiation and strong advocacy.
+Advanced the rights to educational and mental health treatment of children through litigation, trainings, negotiation, and strong advocacy.
 Drafted legal correspondence to various bodies advocating on behalf of individual clients and/or addressing systemic issues.
-Filed legal briefs in state and federal courts on behalf of clients and as amicus curae on important civil rights matters.
+Filed legal briefs in state and federal courts on behalf of clients and as amicus on important civil rights matters.
 Conducted trainings to educate the community about the rights of people with disabilities.
-Drafted articles and advocacy materials for in-house publications including Special Education: An Advocate’s Manual and The Exchange.
+Drafted articles and advocacy materials for in-house publications, including Special Education: An Advocate’s Manual and The Exchange.

 THIRD JUDICIAL CIRCUIT Detroit, MI